-Mike Fish is an investigative reporter for ESPN whose work appears across ESPN platforms including ESPN.com, ESPN The Magazine and Outside the Lines.
+Mike Fish is an investigative reporter whose work appears across multiple ESPN platforms, including ESPN.com and Outside the Lines.
 He is a two-time Sports Emmy nominee.

 Prior to joining ESPN, Fish worked at CNN-Sports Illustrated, the Atlanta Journal-Constitution, St. Petersburg Times, Kansas City Star, Fort Lauderdale Sun-Sentinel and the Albany (N.Y.)
 Times-Union.

-Throughout his decorated newspaper career, Fish was nominated twice for a Pulitzer Prize and received multiple national Associated Press Sports Editors awards for both investigative and enterprise reporting.
+During his decorated newspaper career, Fish was twice nominated for a Pulitzer Prize and received multiple national Associated Press Sports Editors awards for both investigative and enterprise reporting.

-A native of Albany, NY, Fish attended Ithaca College, where he earned a bachelor of arts in communications.
-He lives in Marietta, Ga.
+A native of Albany, N.Y., Fish graduated from Ithaca College, where he earned a bachelor of arts in communications.
+He lives in the Atlanta area.